QuantumRangers-SE-Team-10/lasertech-backend/README.md

 ## Docker installation instruction
-1. navigate to this page for reference https://docs.docker.com/engine/install/ubuntu/
+1. Navigate to this page for reference https://docs.docker.com/engine/install/ubuntu/
-2. run these commands in the terminal
+2. Run these commands in the terminal
 3. Add Docker's official GPG key
 ```
 sudo apt-get update